rogerhu/compsci_guides/UMPIRE-Interview-Strategy.md

 6. **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

 ## UMPIRE Example
-Let's pratice using the UMPIRE technique on the following problem.
+Let's practice using the UMPIRE technique on the following problem.

 > **Partition:** Write code to partition a linked list around a value x, such that all nodes less than x come before equal to x.
 If x is contained within the list, the values of x only need to be after the elements less than x (see below).
 The partition element x can appear anywhere in the "right partition"; it does not need to appear between the left and right partitions.